-Working in Spain will show you that the business environment reflects the attitude of many Spanish people themselves: polite, easygoing and, sometimes, a bit chaotic.
+Working in Spain will show you that the business environment reflects the attitude of many Spanish people themselves: polite, easygoing, and, sometimes, a bit chaotic.
 This is not to say that working in Spain should be considered a negative experience.
-While Spain used to offer an attractive combination of a laidback attitude and economic success, the recession has hit the country hard in recent years.
-It’s unemployment rate soared from 8% in 2007 to its peak of almost 27% in 2013.
+While Spain used to offer an attractive combination of a laidback work environment and economic success, the recession hit the country hard.
+Its unemployment rate soared from 8% in 2007 to its peak of almost 27% in 2013.
 Things have been looking up, though, with hundreds of thousands of people leaving unemployment between 2014 and 2015 resulting in an unemployment rate of just over 22% in the second quarter of 2015.

 When working in Spain, be sure to take cultural differences into account.
 Spanish people are open and friendly.
-However, in a business setting, you must pay attention to certain rules.
-The most important aspect to consider when working in Spain is that Spanish business hours may be rather different from your home country.
+However, in a business setting, you can expect to come across different practices.
+The most important thing to remember when working in Spain is that Spanish business hours may be rather different from those in your home country.

-An ordinary day of working in Spain usually begins around 9 – 9:30 in the morning and lasts until 8 in the evening, with an average two-hour lunch break between the hours of two and five.
+An ordinary day of working in Spain usually begins around 09:00–09:30 and lasts until 20:00, with an average two-hour lunch break between 14:00 and 17:00.
 Depending on where you are from, this may seem a bit excessive.
 However, this lunch break is not only an excuse to eat and take the traditional Spanish siesta, but also an opportunity to discuss business.

-Once you start working in Spain, you will see that a 40-hour week with up to 30 days of paid vacation is the norm.
+Once you start working in Spain, you will see that a 40-hour workweek with up to 30 days of paid vacation is the norm.
 The months of July and especially August are rather slow for business, with shortened working hours.
-Therefore, do not schedule any important meetings during this time.
+Keep this in mind when scheduling important meetings during this period.

-Consider the following list of tips for general behavior while working in Spain:
+Consider the following list of tips for working in Spain: